 The Dead Zone

 The dead zone is most pronounced in the deep waters of the Bay's mainstem during warm summer months.
-Between 1985 and 2010, the duration of the dead zone fell from five months to four, suggesting efforts to manage nutrient pollution—through upgrades to wastewater treatment plants, cuts to vehicle and power plant emissions, and reductions in runoff from farmland—are working.
+Between 1985 and 2010, the duration of the dead zone fell from five months to four, suggesting efforts to manage nutrient pollution through upgrades to wastewater treatment plants, cuts to vehicle and power plant emissions, and reductions in runoff from farmland are working.
 While rainfall and weather patterns affect the development of the dead zone, nutrient pollution is the foremost factor in its growth.
-The 2016 dead zone was smaller than average because of low river flow and reduced springtime nutrient-rich runoff.